 Get your application right - simple mistakes can derail your chances of drawing a tag.
 Triple-check your hunt number (and party leader’s number if applying with others) to make sure they are correct.
 Also, be sure to include a daytime telephone number and E-mail so our licensing staff can reach you if there is a problem.
 If you're applying at a license sales agent, check your application before you leave the store and get a receipt showing your hunt choices.
 Keep this receipt for proof of application.

-Results are always available by June 20, but sometimes results are available before then online at the My Hunter Information page.
+Results are always available by June 20, but sometimes results are available before then online.

 If you drew the tag, congratulations!
 But don’t forget to pick up your tag by the deadline, which is the day before the first hunt period begins.
 If you purchased a Sports Pac, you still need to pick up the tag for your particular hunt.
 If you didn’t get your first-choice hunt, you now have a preference point for that hunt series in next year’s draw.
 Points are affiliated with a hunt series, not a particular hunt number, so even if you change your mind and choose a different area to hunt next year, your point will count toward your new choice.